mila-iqia/mila-docs/docs/Extra_compute_cc.rst

 =======================

-The clusters Beluga, Cedar, Graham, Helios and Niagara are clusters provided by Compute Canada on which we have allocations.
-These are to be used for many jobs, multi-nodes and/or multi-GPU jobs as well as long running jobs
+The clusters Beluga, Cedar, Graham, Helios and Niagara are clusters provided by Compute Canada.
+These are to be used for many jobs, multi-nodes and/or multi-GPU jobs as well as long running jobs.

 Current allocation description
 ------------------------------